ismet55555/Logging-For-MATLAB/README.md

     ```

 ### Logging Accross Files
-Logging accross different files is dones the exact same as logging accross differetn functions.
-See the previous section for the differetn ways and details.
-For example this shows method 3:
+Logging accross different files is done the exact same as logging accross different functions.
+See the previous section for the different ways and details.
+For example, this shows method 3:

 `firstFile.m`
 ```matlab